The Voice for Texas Architecture

 Executive Committee

-Charge: To receive, review, and finalize committee reports to the Board; to handle matters requiring immediate action; to review staff reports as necessary; ensure directives of the Board are implemented; and to review Board agendas and structure for meaningful discussion and resolution of issues.
+Charge: To handle matters requiring immediate action; to review reports as necessary; ensure directives of the Board are implemented; and to review Board agendas and structure for meaningful discussion and resolution of issues.
+(Under the purview of the President.)

 Administrative Policies (APC)